-Note: You can turn Auto Iris on or off for each Color Mode that supports the feature.
-You cannot change the Auto Iris setting when you are using a Closed Caption setting.
+Note: You can set Auto Iris for each Color Mode that supports the feature.

 5. Press Menu or Esc to exit the menus.

 Parent topic: Color Mode

 Controlling the Volume with the Volume Buttons

 You can use the Volume buttons on the projector or the remote control to adjust the volume as you project a presentation with audio.
 The volume buttons control the projector's internal speaker system or any external speakers you connected to the projector.